Sarthak431/comic-store-backend/README.md

     "discount": 2,
     "pages": 120,
     "condition": "new",
-    "description": "A brief description of the comic book."
+    "description": "A brief description of the comic book.", "quantity": 10
   }
   ```